Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Example applications of the results in 3 dimensions

-Since we approximated a discrete angular distribution, it is appropriate to now write the integration over $\Phi$ as a summation over the actual angles $\Phi_i$ instead of the idealised continuous distribution, so that the approximation may actually be used with discrete data.
-This is done by replacing the integral with a summation like so:
+Since we approximated a discrete angular distribution by a continuous one, it is appropriate to next write the integration over $\Phi$ as a summation over the actual angles $\Phi_i$ instead of the idealised continuous distribution, so that the equation may actually be used with discrete data.
+This is done by replacing the integration with a summation viz.